Rural utility lines sag to close to the ground following an ice storm. Broken and Shorted Lines Cause Widespread Power Outages

-As cold winter weather arrives throughout a good portion of the United States, people hurry to purchase new car batteries and fill windshield fluid reservoirs.
+As cold winter weather arrives throughout much of the United States, people hurry to purchase new car batteries and fill windshield fluid reservoirs.
+Some buy new tires for their cars or switch to winter treads.

 Cold weather in these regions is nothing new.
 The Northern Plains, Upper Midwest, Ohio Valley, Northeast, and Mid-Atlantic States often experience temperatures below zero.
 Below freezing temperatures are quite common in the Rocky Mountains and central portions of country.
 Whether you love, hate, or even just tolerate it, the winter season requires more preparation in many aspects of life.